dadadadawjb/A-PIE/README.md

 ```

 ## Note
-This is the outstanding undergraduate thesis project in SJTU CS.
+This is one of the best undergraduate thesis projects in SJTU CS.

+For more research, please refer to [GAMMA](https://sites.google.com/view/gamma-articulation) and [RPMArt](https://r-pmart.github.io/).